 Recent studies have revealed a strong connection between good hearing and high self-esteem, reports the Better Hearing Institute (BHI).
-Discreet, digital hearing aids, then, are a perfect solution to those with hearing loss.
+Digital discreet hearing aids, then, are a perfect solution to those with hearing loss.
 In this international survey from Hear the World, over 3 out of 4 respondents said their digital hearing aids improved their general mood.
 Meanwhile, people with untreated hearing loss were more likely to report feeling sad or depressed than hearing aid owners.
 Respondents with untreated hearing loss were also more likely to experience insecurity, anxiety and insomnia—all possible symptoms for depressive disorders.

 Difficulty hearing can affect mental health for any number of reasons.
 Audiologist Gail Brenner told BHI that hearing loss can isolate adults, possibly by limiting human contact and increasing mistrust of others.
-As for the importance of hearing to human connections, 68 percent of respondents said their personal relationships improved after they started wearing digital hearing aids.
+As for the importance of hearing to human connections, 68 percent of respondents said their personal relationships improved after they started wearing digital and/or discreet hearing aids.

 Growing isolation due to hearing loss can cause depression, which is significantly higher for people with untreated hearing loss.
 Luckily, a discreet hearing aid can help adults restore their identities and social roles, thus improving their self-esteem.